-- This syllabus will be examined in the October 2012 and April 2013 sessions.
-Candidates will be examined on the basis of English law and practice in the tax year 2012/2013 unless otherwise stated. - The general rule is that the exams are based on the English legislative position three months before the date of the exams. - Candidates should refer to the CII update website www.cii.co.uk/updates for the latest information on changes to law and practice and when they will be examined.
+- This syllabus will be examined in the October 2017 and April 2018 sessions. - Candidates will be examined on the basis of English Law and practice in the tax year 2017/2018 unless otherwise stated. - The general rule is that exams are based on the English legislative position three months before the date of the exams. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
+Visit www.cii.co.uk/qualifications - 2.
+Select the appropriate qualification - 3.
+Select your unit on the right hand side of the page

-1. Understand the main legal forms of business in the UK Sole traders
+Understand the main legal forms of business in the UK